Nekos4Lyfe/TokenMixer/README.md

 # TokenMixer

 The TokenMixer is an StableDiffusion extension for Automatic1111 webui for modifying embedding vectors and/or tokens.
 The TokenMixer consists of several modules in an integrated and adjustable interface.

+Disclaimer: This extension is not compatible with SDXL yet

+This extension is still an early-access version.
+Bug reports are welcome.

+If you have ideas/suggestions/questions about the user interface , please make a post under the "Issues" tab.

+Informal discussions about the TokenMixer can be found here (You will need to navigate to the "resources" Discord tab to find the "TokenMixer" section): https://discord.gg/NFUmXn4W

 ## Usage
 Stable Diffusion interprets our prompts as vectors (tokens).
 The user creates these vectors by writing text ("the prompt").
 Often the limitation of our generations are written English Language , rather then the model .